Skip to main content

 Test driven development

 Test driven development may also be useful.
-To be honest I never bother with this in my own projects because it's way to painful.
+To be honest I never bother with this in my own (manual) projects because it's way to painful.
 But the tests form a specification, and for the AI writing the tests is also an extension of the plan.
 Tests provide the model with context in small structured chunks, which is great for keeping it on track, and provides a benchmark for success.

 Final security sweep